"Follow along by entering the following examples in the Lissp REPL.

 '(eggs.lissp spam.lissp spam.py eggs.py)))

-;;; To make it more usable, the REPL comes with the bundled macros
+;;; As a convenience, the REPL comes with the bundled macros

 ;;; already defined at start up.
 They're in the _macro_ namespace.